A TLS/SSL is used to encrypt data and communications between web servers and browsers. But I am sure you already know what an SSL Certificate is.

 Where is the Two-way Certificate Authentication Most Suited?

 - Two-way SSL certificates work best when a website owner wants to limit access to certain users.

 - Organizations wishing to prevent financial fraud and other cybersecurity threats.

 - Two-way SSL can help organizations to restrict access to their platform to only their employees and/or customers.

 To Sum It Up

-The whole aspect of SSL certificates is often diversified and full of technical jargon that regular internet users might not be able to understand.
+The whole aspect of an SSL certificate is fully jargonized, which a regular internet user might find difficult to understand.

 For instance, the aspect of a 2-way SSL certificate can be new to most people.
 But it is important for you to understand such concepts, especially if you are in the cybersecurity industry.

 This article has given you a headstart by explaining what a two-way SSL certificate is and how it works.

 Recommended Reading :